pingcap/docs/security-compatibility-with-mysql.md

 The expiration mechanism of TiDB is different from MySQL in the following aspects:

 - In MySQL v5.7 and v8.0, the configuration of the client and the server combined together determines whether to enable "sandbox mode" for the client connection.
-- In TiDB, the server-side system variable [`disconnect_on_expired_password`](/system-variables.md#disconnect_on_expired_password-new-in-v650) alone determines whether to enable "sandbox mode" for the client connection.
+- In TiDB, the [`security.disconnect-on-expired-password`](/tidb-configuration-file.md#disconnect-on-expired-password-new-in-v650) configuration item alone determines whether to enable "sandbox mode" for the client connection.

 ### Password complexity policy